Maximal value for trilinear Higgs coupling in a 3-3-1 EFT

 In~\cref{fig:collider_kappa} we show the influence of collider bounds on the parameter space of our model (to be compared with the right~\cref{fig:Teo_kappa_comp}).

-Notice that the maximal value for $\kappa_{\lambda}$ is drastically reduced, even though a relatively large splitting between the scalars is still allowed.
-The main reason behind this behavior is the constrain on the deviation from the alignment limit ($s_{\beta-\alpha}$) as well as the maximal value for $t_{\beta}$, as one can see in~\cref{fig:collider_kappa_comp}.
-In the left, we show every point in this parameter space that is allowed by perturbativity and vacuum stability, with its respective value of $\kappa_\lambda$.
+Notice that the maximal value for $\kappa_{\lambda}$ is drastically reduced, although a relatively large splitting between the scalars is still allowed.
+The main reason behind this behavior is the constraint on the deviation from the alignment limit ($s_{\beta-\alpha}$) as well as the maximal value for $t_{\beta}$, as can be seen in~\cref{fig:collider_kappa_comp}.
+On the left, we show every point in this parameter space that is allowed by perturbativity and vacuum stability, with its respective value of $\kappa_\lambda$.
 In the same plot, we show in red the approximate region containing the majority of points allowed by collider constraints.
-On the right, we show how all the bounds discussed so far constraint this parameter space and the maximal value of $\kappa_\lambda$.
+On the right, we show how all the bounds discussed so far constrain this parameter space and the maximal value of $\kappa_\lambda$.

-As we showed before, $\kappa_{\lambda}$ increases with $t_{\beta}$, even for a mass degenerate scenario.
+As we showed before, $\kappa_{\lambda}$ increases with $t_{\beta}$, even in a mass-degenerate scenario.
 However, this behavior is only possible if deviations from the alignment limit are enforced.
-In~\cref{fig:collider_kappa_comp} one can see that collider bounds are very restrictive to $s_{\beta-\alpha}$, constraining it to the interval $\left[0.990,1\right]$, as well as limiting the maximal value of $\tan{\beta}$, which is restricted to $\tan{\beta}<20$.
+In~\cref{fig:collider_kappa_comp} one can see that the collider bounds are very restrictive to $s_{\beta-\alpha}$, constraining it to the interval $\left[0.990,1\right]$, as well as limiting the maximal value of $\tan{\beta}$, which is restricted to $\tan{\beta}<20$.